caseykneale/ChemometricsTools.jl/README.md

   - [Regression](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/RegressionShootout.jl)
   - [Fault Detection](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/AnomalyShootout.jl)

-### Package Status => Public release! (v 0.2.3) (Fingers crossed)
+### Package Status => Public release! (v 0.2.3)
-ChemometricsTools is brand new, and was recently submitted to be registerred as an official Julia package.
-Many of the functionality available can reliably be used, the documentation is pretty fleshed out.
+ChemometricsTools is brand new, and was recently submitted to be registered as an official Julia package.
+There is apparently a bug in the package registration, so please be patient.
+In the mean time please ```Pkg.add()``` from the git repository.
+The git repo is the most stable version right now anyways.
+Almost all of the functionality available can reliably be used/abused, and the documentation is pretty fleshed out.
 Continuous Integration isn't in place yet.
 Betchya anything there are a few bugs still.
 This is an early release for constructive criticism and spreading awareness.

 # Package Highlights
 ### Transforms/Pipelines